After His Wife's Death, A Dad Tells His Daughter That Grief Can Be A Gift

 "If I just think about the day she died or how I miss her, I cry immediately," she said.

-Chang told his daughter he's found comfort through that pain.
+Eddie told his daughter he's found comfort through that pain.

 "The pain of the grief, that's also a gift," he said.
 "When you stop grieving is when you start losing contact with the person.
 But as long as you can grieve for her, then she will always feel very close.
 And so for me, actually, I welcome it. ...
 Because then I feel much closer to her."